mrpep/myblog/content/posts/audio-lm/index.en.md

 The full code for training can be found [here](https://github.com/mrpep/encodecgpt).

 ## Decoding audio
-For the initial experiments, I trained the language model on [NSynth](https://magenta.tensorflow.org/nsynth), which is a dataset with many synth samples spanning different music instruments and notes.
-All the samples are 4 seconds long and quite standarized.
-This makes it an ideal dataset for first toy experiments.

 ### Autoregressive sampling
 Once the model is trained, we want to generate audios with it.
 To sample from language models we have to do what is called autoregressive sampling.